Optimizing small BERTs trained for German NER: Introduction

+Therefore, in this article, we examine which techniques are optimal to pre-train and fine-tune a \ac{BERT} to solve \ac{NER} tasks in German with limited resources.
+We investigate this on smaller \ac{BERT} models with six layers that can be pre-trained on a single GPU (RTX 2080 Ti 11\,GB) within 9 days while fine-tuning can be performed on a notebook CPU in a few hours.

-In our experiments, we evaluated the \ac{BERT} models on five different German \ac{NER} tasks.
-Two of these tasks rely on new \ac{NER} datasets which we generated from digital text editions.
-We first compared different well-established pre-training techniques such as \ac{MLM}, \ac{SOP}, and \ac{NSP} on the final result of the downstream \ac{NER} task.
-Furthermore, we investigated the influence of absolute and relative positional encoding, as well as \ac{WWM}.
+We first compared different well-established pre-training techniques such as \acf{MLM}, \acf{SOP}, and \acf{NSP} on the final result of the downstream \ac{NER} task.
+Furthermore, we investigated the influence of absolute and relative positional encoding, as well as \acf{WWM}.

 As a second step, we compared various approaches for carrying out fine-tuning, since the tagging rules cannot be learned consistently by classical fine-tuning approaches.
-In addition to existing approaches such as the use of \acfp{LCRF}, we propose the so-called \ac{CSE}-tagging and an especially modified form of \acp{LCRF} for \ac{NER} which led to an increased performance.
+In addition to existing approaches such as the use of \acfp{LCRF}, we propose the so-called \ac{CSE} tagging and an specially modified form of \acp{LCRF} for \ac{NER} which led to an increased performance.
 Furthermore, for decoding, we introduced a simple rule-based approach, which we call Entity-Fix rule, to further improve the results.

-As already mentioned, the training of a \ac{BERT} requires much resources.
-One of the reasons is that the memory amount of \ac{BERT} depends quadratically on the sequence length when calculating the energy values or the attention scores in its attention layers which leads to memory problems for long sequences.
-In this article, we propose \ac{WWA}, a new modification of the Transformer architecture that not only reduces the number of energy values to be calculated by about factor 2, but also results in slightly improved results.
+As already mentioned, the training of a \ac{BERT} requires many resources.
+One of the reasons is that the memory amount of \ac{BERT} depends quadratically on the sequence length when calculating the energy values (attention scores) in its attention layers which leads to memory problems for long sequences.
+In this article, we propose \acl{WWA}, a new modification of the Transformer architecture that not only reduces the number of energy values to be calculated by about factor two, but also results in slightly improved results.